How Not To Write Female Characters

 If you’d like to check out more bizarre descriptions of bad male writing, there are a bunch of websites cataloguing them.
 You can find yourself scrolling for hours sniggering at some of the utterly outrageous descriptions some people come up with.
 Below, you can find some of the sources for finding these examples:

 I’ve recently gone through the process of writing and editing my debut novel, Pariah’s Lament, which features a female protagonist called Isy.
 I wrote Isy as a person without thinking much about her gender or physical appearance.
 The focus for me was on who she was, what motivated her, what terrified her.
 Everything else seemed a bit irrelevant.
+And this seems to be a common trend with female leads.
+The fact they’re female makes no difference whatsoever.

 Women Writing Men